Mon – Sun: 24/7 Plumbing

 (03) 9122 8652

-Using a garbage disposal to tackle coffee grounds might seem like a solution, but it’s risky.
-The disposal’s blades may grind food waste but aren’t effective against coffee grounds, which can stick to pipes and cause clogged drains.
+Using a garbage disposal to remove coffee grounds might seem like a solution, but it’s risky.
+The disposal’s blades may grind food waste, but they aren’t effective against coffee grounds, which can stick to pipes and cause clogged drains.

 Keep your drains clear and your mornings stress-free by rethinking how you dispose of your daily coffee grounds.